-Each optimization round is then composed of two phases, executed sequentially, the shrinking phase, used to reduce the number of replicas, and the expansion phase, used to increase the number of replicas.
-The algorithm avoids keeping replicas that do not contribute to reduce the cost, or that may even increase the cost.
-For instance, by eliminating the replica with the largest distance to the source, the latency cost of WRITESOURCE operations can be reduced.
-For this reason, the algorithm executes the shrinking phase before the expansion phase.
+Each optimization round is composed of two phases, executed sequentially, the shrinking phase, used to reduce the number of replicas, and the expansion phase, used to increase the number of replicas.
+The shrinking phase is executed before the expansion phase.
 We describe these phases next.